stassa/vanilla/lib/metagol/README.md

 implementation uses a set of order constraints over the instantiations of second- and first-order variables in the metarules, lexicographic and interval order constraints respectively, to control recursion and ensure termination.
-Note that currently only lexicographic order constraints are implemented.

 The following is an example of learning a logic program for the `ancestor` relation with Metagol.
 Training data is taken from